La7z/La7z/README.md

 ### Hi there! 👋 I am Lat
 ###  Whoami
-🔭 I'm currently working on somewhere in world

-🌱 I'm newbie and still learning
+🔭 I'm newbie and still learning

-:computer: Love to explore new thing especially on cyber and technology
+🌱 Love to explore new thing especially on cyber and technology